hexagontk/hexagon/hexagon_site/pages/ideas.md

 Permission: action:type:id
 User: physical human user

-Settings/Configuration: a component will have its credentials (as a user) to login in services it will have a subject (its project name)
+A component will have its credentials (as a user) to login in services it will have a subject (its project name)

 System: